-Amniotic band sequence (ABS) is a group of birth defects that result when strands of the amniotic sac detach and wrap around parts of the baby in the womb.
+Amniotic band sequence (ABS) is a group of rare birth defects that are thought to result when strands of the amniotic sac detach and wrap around parts of the baby in the womb.
 The defects may affect the face, arms, legs, fingers, or toes.

 Amniotic bands are thought to be caused by damage to a part of the placenta called the amnion (or amniotic membrane).
 The placenta carries blood to a baby still growing in the womb.
 Damage to the placenta can prevent normal growth and development.